COMPONENTS OF AN IEP

 Components of Individual Education Programs

-At least annually, the IEP team for an eligible student develops an IEP.
-When the IEP team meets, they review the available assessment information, review the student’s progress, and then design an educational program to address the student’s educational needs.
+At least annually, the IEP team for an eligible learner develops an IEP.
+When the IEP team meets, they review the available assessment information, review the learner’s progress, and then design an educational program to address the learner’s educational needs.

 The process of developing an IEP consists of five phases: